vvr-rao/Spacy-on-Lambda/README.md

 ##
-Spacy model designed to be deployed on AWS Lambda.
+Spacy model containerized to be deployed as a REST API on AWS Lambda.
 To install download serverless CLI. then run following commands (Linux)
 1) serverless create -u https://github.com/vvr-rao/Spacy-on-Lambda -n lambda-fn
 2) cd lambda-fn
 3) serverless deploy (should provision Container in ECR, API Gateway,  Lambda with Provisioned Concorrency)

-To run, POST a message in below format:
+To run, POST a message to the generated endpoint in below format:
 {
     "data": "Nothing like New York in the winter."
 }